TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.42.md

 ---

 So also is the resurrection of the dead.
-It is sown in corruption; it is raised in incorruption:
+It is sown in corruption; it is raised in incorruption.